 The attorney–client privilege

 The attorney–client privilege protects confidential attorney–client communications for the purpose of giving or receiving legal advice from disclosure.
-In the context of an internal investigation, attorney–client privilege will be available where one of the significant purposes of the internal investigation was to obtain or provide legal advice.1 In a landmark decision, a US federal appellate court held that:
+In the context of an internal investigation, attorney–client privilege will be available where one of the significant purposes of the internal investigation was to obtain or provide legal advice.

-It is well established that under US laws, attorney–client privilege can apply to any employee of a company directly involved in providing information for the company’s attorneys to use in advising the company (in contrast to the English law position, discussed below).
-As a result, notes of witness interviews carried out by counsel with employees of their client company will generally be regarded as protected by attorney–client privilege.3 Note, however, that underlying facts cannot be immunised from discovery by communicating them to counsel during the course of an investigation.4
+It is well established that under US laws, attorney–client privilege can apply to any employee of a company directly involved in providing information for the company’s attorneys to use in advising the company.
+As a result, notes of witness interviews carried out by counsel with employees of their client company will generally be regarded as protected by attorney–client privilege.
+Note, however, that underlying facts cannot be immunised from discovery by communicating them to counsel during the course of an investigation.

-However, the court’s holding in General Motors is not without limits.
-In a closely watched employee retaliation case filed by the general counsel of Bio-Rad, a life science company, claiming that the company wrongfully terminated him for reporting certain misconduct to the audit committee, a district court in California has declined to follow General Motors to grant privilege protection to work products generated in the internal investigation conducted by outside counsel examining the alleged misconduct, claiming that the company cannot use the conclusion from the investigation offensively at trial to defeat the plaintiff’s retaliation claim while precluding the plaintiff from presenting related communications to rebut this evidence.6
+However, the court’s holding in 2 is not without limits.
+In a recent employee retaliation case, the general counsel of Bio-Rad claimed that the company had wrongfully terminated him for reporting certain misconduct to the audit committee.
+The district court in California declined to follow 2 to grant privilege protection to work product generated in the internal investigation conducted by outside counsel examining the alleged misconduct, finding that the company cannot use the conclusion from the investigation offensively at trial to defeat the plaintiff’s retaliation claim while precluding the plaintiff from presenting related communications to rebut this evidence.

 The attorney work-product doctrine